Anniversary of the Stonewall Riots

 By the late 1960s, the gay rights movement in the United States had gained strength and popularity.
 Prior to the Stonewall Riots, there were increased clashes between police and LGBTIQ+ patrons of bars and nightclubs as well as protests, for example against the exclusion of homosexuals from the military.
 In 1924, the Society for Human Rights was also founded to fight discrimination against gays and lesbians (Grinberg 2019).
 The Stonewall riots are thus part of a larger civil rights movement in the US.

-Worldwide Christopher Street Day parades and rainbow flags on campus
+Christopher Street Day parades around the world and rainbow flags on campus

 Since then, CSDs (Christopher Street Days) have been held in many cities around the world.
-At these events, people continue to protest for the visibility and rights of LGBTIQ+ people and celebrate the successes and progress of the LGBTIQ+ movement.
+These events continue to serve as a platform for advocating for the visibility and rights of queer people and for celebrating the achievements and progress of the LGBTIQ+ movement.
+In commemoration of the Stonewall Riots, the Pride flag will be raised at TU Dortmund University on June 28.

 Last updated: June 2025